0xSpuddy/Using-Tellor-On-Polygon/tellor.md

 ---
-title: How to Set Up Tellor as your Oracle
+title: How to Use Tellor on Polygon
-description: A guide to get started with integrating the Tellor oracle into your protocol
+description: A guide to get started with integrating the Tellor oracle into your Polygon contract
 author: "Tellor"
 lang: en
 sidebar: true
-tags: ["solidity", "smart contracts", "price feeds", "oracles"]
+tags: ["solidity", "smart contracts", "price feeds", "oracles", "Polygon", "Matic", "Tellor"]
 skill: beginner
-published: 2021-06-29
+published: 2022-02-XX
 source: Tellor Docs
 sourceUrl: https://docs.tellor.io/tellor/
 ---

-Pop Quiz: Your protocol is just about finished, but it needs an oracle to get access to off chain data...What do you do?
+Participation in the tellor network is completely open (even to users themselves).

 ## (Soft) Prerequisites {#soft-prerequisites}